Support FAQ (Frequently Asked Questions)

 Where should I put my question?
 Which category?

 The best category to put your question is the one where it is most relevant.
 That way those in the community with related knowledge will be more likely to see it and respond with useful information.
+More tips here: In what category should I put my topic?

 How long will I have to wait for help?